KiarieLinus/CountriesApp/README.md

 - Theming: Improve on the theming to make the mode change cleaner
 - List Filtering: Add the functions to filter the list by continent and time zone
 - Localisation: Add the function to get translation of the country name
+- Search Feature: Add function for the country list search feature

 ## Challenges